 THE STRUGGLE THAT I’VE been having with languages is whether to keep it in reality, or make up new ones?
 In an early draft of the book, a reader said that the real world terminology took them out of the story.
 My world is completely made up.
 So it would make sense to have made up languages to go with the fantasy, right?
 Elves speak their own language in LotR.
 Parseltongue in Harry Potter is unique.
 Klingons in Star Trek, among the many races of the show, speak their own language.

 SO I GUESS THE ISSUE is that I don’t know any other languages.
-Never studied a language.
-Can’t speak any other language except for English.
+I never studied a language.
+I can’t speak any other language except for English.
 Then again the beauty of being a writer is being able to make stuff up!
 But then there’s the time and the effort it takes to create a brand new language.
-There’s technical nuances that you need to capture, a special way to string vowels and consonants together, and different formations that I don’t understand.
+There are technical nuances that you need to capture, a special way to string vowels and consonants together, and different formations that I don’t understand.
 I’ve already made one up, which will be used in a later book, making the language count six?

 *Elvish alphabet header image from flavorwire.com